 The Secret Life of Bees is also an excellent audiobook written by the same author!

-With several narrators, The Kitchen House was definitely one of my favorite historical fiction audiobooks!
+- The Kitchen House was definitely one of my favorite historical fiction audiobooks!
 If you enjoy stories about plantation life during the nineteenth century, you will want to listen to this book.

 More Amazing Historical Fiction Books!